jsnchon/acai-omr/README.md

 training stuff will be helped along by new machine setup util script, need to also download data

+can run as flask for developing using poetry run flask --app acai_omr run or gunicorn for production using poetry run gunicorn "acai_omr.wsgi:app" --bind 0.0.0.0:8000

+digital ocean server sets up gunicorn as a systemd service bound to a unix domain socket file, nginx reverse proxy, certbot to set up DNS

 important papers in this project: mae are scalable vision learners attention is all you need